Element-Saving Hexahedral 3-Refinement Templates: Results and Applications

 Comparisons with previous 3-refinement methods \cite{schneiders1996refining, ito2009octree, elsheikh2014consistent} are straightforward: hex element counts are directly compared from the same initial grid using the same shape diameter function parameter.
 The dataset comprises all 202 models from \cite{gao2019feature}, including 93 organic and 109 CAD models of varying geometric and topological complexity.
 Depending on the application, either the interior or exterior of the input object may be relevant, for example, structural finite element analysis primarily concerns the interior, whereas fluid mechanics simulates around the object (e.g., an aircraft or vessel).
 For this reason, the total number of hex elements is reported rather than only those interior to the input geometry.

 Comparison with the most element-efficient 2-refinement method \cite{pitzalis2021generalized} is more complex due to different initial grids.
 To control variables, it is first ensured that the implementation of the shape diameter function matches theirs.
 For each test model, hex meshes are generated using both methods, tuning parameters such that the proposed method produces a slightly lower element count.
-Then exterior elements are removed using \cite{tong2024hybridoctree_hex} and the boundary is projected onto the input geometry using \cite{tong2025fast}.
+Then exterior elements are removed using \cite{tong2024hybridoctree_hex} and the boundary is projected onto the input geometry using \cite{tong2025fast, tong2026hexopt}.
 Finally, the Hausdorff ratio is compared between the final mesh boundary and the input geometry; the method achieving the lower is considered to be superior.
-Due to this pipeline introducing additional mesh optimization steps, the results may not be definitive.
-Therefore, it is only evaluated on five randomly selected cases as a preliminary assessment, aiming to demonstrate that the proposed method's surface-fitting accuracy is comparable to the state-of-the-art 2-refinement method.
+In this process, the removal of exterior elements adopts a two-step process to relax scaled Jacobian bounds to padded hex elements before projection.
+The deformation is driven by an optimization process coupled with a Laplace smoothing operator.
+Constraints relocate each boundary vertex to its closest point on the input geometry.
+The objective function avoids hex flips by employing a combined scaled Jacobian and Jacobian approach: the Jacobian term is specifically applied to elements with negative Jacobians.
+This objective function can effectively drive flipped elements back to a valid state in practice.
+This optimization runs for 600 seconds per mesh.
+Due to this pipeline introducing additional steps that are independent of the core focus of this paper, and they may not yield optimal results in complex scenarios, the Hausdorff ratio results should be interpreted with caution.
+However, since the contribution focuses on designing hex-meshable templates, the method can be coupled with existing robust boundary projection algorithms, potentially enhancing geometric fidelity using the same number of elements.

 Figure \ref{fig:resultComparison} presents a comparative analysis among prior 3-refinement \cite{schneiders1996refining, ito2009octree, elsheikh2014consistent}, vertex-based, and edge-based methods.
 The relative growth metric, defined as the ratio of final hex elements to initial grid elements (with values closer to 1 indicating superior performance), is computed for each model in the dataset of \cite{gao2019feature}.
 The computation time of vertex-based and edge-based methods versus initial grid cell count is also exhibited.
 Table \ref{tab:resultComparison} quantifies the pairwise comparisons, enumerating instances where the proposed methods achieve lower (win), equal (tie), or higher (loss) growth ratios compared to each baseline.